 Skip to content

-After building Loop using GitHub Build Loop, you are ready to deploy to as many phones as you and your family members need.
+After you Build the Loop App with a browser and it has automatically uploaded to the TestFlight app, you are ready to install on as many phones as you and your family members need.

 • If you later need to add an adult family member to your list, refer to Set Up Users and Access (TestFlight).

 • Children (under 13 in US, varies by country) cannot use TestFlight with their ID.
-If you plan to Install TestFlight Loop for Child, you will need to use your ID on their phone (not the whole phone - just the Media & Purchase portion), so send the TestFlight invitation to the email associated with your ID.
+When you use TestFlight for a Child, you will need to use your ID on their phone (not the whole phone - just the Media & Purchase portion), so send the TestFlight invitation to the email associated with your ID.

 Install TestFlight

-If you already have the TestFlight app installed on your phone, skip ahead to Install Loop with TestFlight.
+If you already have the TestFlight app installed on your phone, skip ahead to Install App with TestFlight.

-• Open the App Store and Search for TestFlight (see GIF below)
+• On the phone, open the App Store and Search for TestFlight

-• Choose TestFlight and Install or Download to that phone
+• Install or Download to that phone TestFlight

-• Logging in as an adult is explained in Install Loop for Child
+• Logging in as an adult is explained in TestFlight for a Child

 search for and dowload TestFlight